Struggling with Story?

 Sometimes the process takes longer than expected.
 Sometimes we get lost or veer off track.
 But, whenever you return to reaching for higher standards, you learn the payout from never settling has no limits.

-I can think of no better way to direct my time and talent than creating work that helps others explore new territory.
+I can think of no better way to direct my time and passion than creating work that helps others explore new territory.
 Naturally, I’m interested in wide variety of topics, but there are a few specific areas that have had the most notable affect on my life personally.

 Experts recognize six pillars of human wellness: Emotional, social, physical, occupational, mental, and spiritual.